 Having sex can be as far from being happy as having lots of money means you're wealthy.
 There's more to wealth (and sex) than just the material possession of it.
 There's also the joy that can only come from the righteous utilization of it.

-There are lots of people out there who have sexual addictions.
-They are getting plenty of sex, but it brings them misery and only produces destruction and heartache all around them.
+There are lots of people out there who have sexual, "lifestyles", habits, dependencies and addictions.
+They are getting sex, but it brings them misery and only produces destruction and heartache all around them, but they become resigned to it as part of the use of it in order to get the sexual release or intimacy fix.
 Many others enter into loving consensual sexual relationships of one type or another, but unless they live according to the principles of the gospel, knowingly or unknowingly, their relationships turn out hellish and miserable, and sometimes end even when the sex itself is good.
-Intimacy is more than just friction on membranes.
+Intimacy is more than just friction on membranes and chemical releases.

 The joy we get from sex comes through the increase we obtain from it - building a relationship that will last through the eternities and having children and watching them grow.